Travels from: Victoria

 Combining honesty and observation to become a popular comedian

 Nazeem Hussain is fast becoming one of Australia’s most loved comedians.
 His brutal honesty and humorous views on society has seen his popularity increase dramatically over the past few years.

 After coming fourth on the 2017 Australian season of ‘I’m A Celebrity… Get Me Out Of Here’, Nazeem’s comedic abilities kept both the campmates and viewers across Australia entertained as he aimed to raise money and awareness for his chosen charity ‘inTouch’.
 As a child of domestic violence and having spent time in and out of women’s refuge’s Nazeem holds the charity and its values close to his heart.
-Nazeem is currently starring on Channel Seven's comedy sketch series 'Orange Is The New Brown'.
+Nazeem starred in Channel Seven's comedy sketch series 'Orange Is The New Brown'.